-Application Applied
+Application : Applied

-Flanatian an The Common being a financial institution adheres to the CO reliev
+••

-Explanation on application of the practice The Company, being a financial institution, adheres to the CG policy document of BNM, which provides that the officers or partners of the firm of external auditors of the Company must not serve or be appointed as a Director of the Company until at least 2 years after cessation as an officer or partner of that firm or the firm last served as an external auditor of the Company.
+Explanation on application of the practice : The Company, being a financial institution, adheres to the CG policy document of BNM, which provides that the officers or partners of the firm of external auditors of the Company must not serve or be appointed as a Director of the Company until at least 2 years after cessation as an officer or partner of that firm or the firm last served as an external auditor of the Company.
 This requirement is observed by the Company in its consideration for potential candidates of the Board and BARMC.
 In this regard, none of the BARMC members were officers or partners of the external auditors.

-Explanation for departure
+Explanation for departure •

 Large companies are required to complete the columns below.
 Non-large companies are encouraged to complete the columns below.

-Measure
+Measure :

-Timeframe
+Timeframe :